 When entering an environment take a moment to notice the landscape.
 Take note of invasive plants and if they should be removed, what species need help.
 Think about about how you can better support the eco system as a whole by editing the environment in a way that is mutually beneficial.
 Using your knowledge can deepen your connection with the land and the plants.

 It's important to harvest plants at their optimal growing time of year and in prime locations.
 Preferably where they have chosen to grow, but away from roadsides (at least 100 ft away).
 Plants absorb toxins easily and signs of poor health indicate that are at the extremes of their growing conditions and are not suitable for consumption.
 A good rule of thumb when harvesting from a single plant is never to take more than a third of the plant, a fourth of the foliage or half the root.
 Replant root crowns and root cuttings.
 Harvest discreetly, fill your holes and leave no trace.
-Try your best not to harvest more than you need.
-This only creates waste and is completely unnecessary.
-Remember that plants do not belong in bottles and jars and if you are going to store them there be sure that they are there for a specific purpose.
+Try your best not to harvest more than you need unless it is considered an invasive in your area.
+You can harvest invasive plants abundantly while helping your bio region.

 Things to keep in mind.....

 - The most important thing when foraging for food or medicine is positive identification.
 Make sure you know 100% that what you are collecting is the correct plant.